-This story is by C. W. Murphy and was part of our 2021 Spring Writing Contest.
+This story is by C. W. Murphy and won an honorable mention in our 2021 Spring Writing Contest.
 You can find all the writing contest stories here.

 After years of inactivity, I decided to follow my doctor’s orders and start exercising to prevent my heart from “exploding out of my chest,” as he so gently put it.
 I figured the blood test results were going to be considerably less-than-awesome but those cholesterol numbers and the doc’s grim predictions of my inevitable heart attack definitely got my attention.